 I was pleased to hear that The Genealogy Guide was mentioned briefly on an episode of Extreme Genes.

 These guys are experts in the field so it was a real thrill to them mention my site and this post about getting kids interested in genealogy.

 Thank You and Please Leave A Comment

 I hope this genealogy for kids post was helpful to you.
-If you think that this post will be helpful then please share it with friends and family using the social media buttons below.
+If you think that this post will be helpful then please share with friends and family using the social media buttons below.

 If you have any questions or comments then please leave a comment below.
 I would love to hear from you.